DurableDrupal/durabledrupallean/manuscript/X2-what-frameworks-should-we-use.md

 |All home grown|Embrace other communities and tools|
 |A good start for a CMS|Build real-world sites right away just with core|

-* Benefits for site builders **for everyone, out of the box**: Build real sites with core
+* Benefits for site builders **for everyone, out of the box**: Build real sites with what comes in core, without any configuration
   * More fields in core (Entity Reference, Date, Link, Email, Telephone) with the Field API (rich data model just with core)
-  * Views in core (saves 6 months)
+  * Views API and UI in core (saves 6 months in terms of being able to use Drupal 8 after initial RC release, compared to having had to wait for views when Drupal 7 was released, without Views in core)
     * Admin uses views, much more customizable (VBO in core!)
     * Content modeling, editing, assembly, delivery out of the box
     * Content delivery
-  * Configuration management
+  * Configuration management based on versionable YAML text files; the configuration is no longer mixed with content in the database
-    * Much better solution for dev -> testing -> production workflow
+    * Much better solution for dev -> testing -> production workflow and deployment
     * Everyone, large and small, has the right to have access to configuration management tools
     * Real Configuration API
     * Config import/export built in
     * Modules can include default config
-    * Database has content only
   * Translation (of interface, content AND configuration!) has been completely revamped, compacted, improved and better integrated in core
 * Benefits for content editors
   * Rich editing experience (in core: WYSIWYG editor, editing in place, more usable forms; works without configuration)